 There will be times when your body lets you know that you are leaving your comfort zone.
 You could be confined to a tent on stormy days.
 Prepare you mind for hardships and tough times where giving up is a constant question.

-If you are to complete training, you should not mind doing another workout tomorrow.
+If you are to complete training, you shouldn't mind doing another workout tomorrow.
 Your exercises need to be fun and the places you go must be new.
 Be creative.
 Working out with friends is more enjoyable and will keep you supplied with encouragement.

-Consume much water, not only because your body needs it but to get used to hydrating.
+Consume a lot of water, not only because your body needs it but to get used to hydrating.
 On Aconcagua, you will be drinking at least four quarts a day.
 Dehydration is often implicated in adverse altitude effects.
 You will know things are going well if your urine is clear and copious.

 Other specific skills